aiplan4eu/docker-containers/unified-planning/README.md

         python3 basic.py
         python3 icaps_demo.py

-## Develop your code in playground folder and run it in the container

-Use your fovorite editor to write code, save files in the playground folder and run them from the container.

-## Detach tmux terminal without closing the session

-From tmux inside the container, use keyboard keys
+    To detach tmux terminal without closing the session, from tmux inside the container use keyboard keys

         CTRL-b d

+## Development

+* Use your fovorite editor to write code, save files in the playground folder and run them from the container.

+* Use Jupiter notebook (including Colab) and connect it to the local runtime provided by the docker container

 ## Stop the docker container